yogita-abhay/PROJECT-2---BIM-INTEGRATED-ASSET-ANALYTICS-FACILITY-MANAGEMENT/README.md

 5. Isolate Structural & Safety Bottlenecks: Use drone-based monitoring scores and anomaly detection to isolate specific geographical or structural points of failure that require immediate intervention.

+### **The Project Workflow**

+1.BIM: Provides the 3D data and planned costs.

+2.AI Sensors: Provide real-time health data and anomaly flags.

+3.Diagnostic Analysis: Connects the two to find the Root Cause of failures.